dnck/2018_ghpages/_posts/2017-05-28-launch-blog.md

 date: 2017-05-28
 ---

 I'm launching my new personal blog/website today for three reasons.

-First, I want to learn how the framework underlying the blog works.
-Second, I want to write regularly in a creative way again.
-Third, I want to share my experiencce and writing with as many people as possible.
-I'm not trying to market myself, I just think that most ideas need to be structured by alternative perspectives before they're good and ready to put into practice.
+First, I want to learn how the web framework underlying the blog works.
+Second, I want to write regularly on things that inspire me.
+Third, I think that most ideas need to be structured by alternative perspectives before they're ready for public consumption.
+With the blog, I'm hoping to solicit feedback on some of my private ideas.

 I plan to share two blog posts today.
-I also have a list of blog posts planned out.
-You can comment on the list once I do the third post.

-Future Blog Posts
-* ~~Launch the blog.
-Why?~~  Done!
-* ~~Linguists are like aliens!~~ Done!
-* ~~What's the sense in looking at historical records?~~ Done!
-* How to make comments on Jekyll blog posts?
-* Writing systems.
-What do they say about human cognition and its evolution?
-* What is a combinatorial tool?
-Are they special?
-Do they reveal anything important about human as opposed to merely animal cognition?
-* What is the root and affix for the word synapse?
-* What are archs?
-How are they built?
-What are their parts?
-* Definition of polynomials with plotting examples
-* Argument for open access publishing
-* ~~Can we derive any important insights from article level metrics?
-What would a plot look like in plot.ly javascript?
-What can we do with the impactstory JSON data?~~ I mean, I kinda finished this, but I didn't really share the code yet.
-But, if you wanna parse the impactstory JSON, get at me.
-I can share some JS scripts I wrote.
-* How did I configure my server for git?
-Why did I do it?
-* What is a Markov process?
-Why should you care?
-* What is the difference between serial and parallel processing in cognitive science?
-* What happened to my EEG project with the BSMB post-docs?
-Where is the code?
-Is it just junk code?
-* What is the result of my online behavioral experiment?
-What was the purpose of the experiment?
-* Where is my python tweet loop code?
-Is it just junk?
-* ~~Where is my cv?
-Where will I be after the master's program?~~ I dunno where I'll be after the MSc, but I got something like a C.V. online now.
-* Where is my public PGP key in case you want to send me an encrypted message?
-* What is the script for pixelating my picture?
-Why do it?

-So it's a bit of a jumble, but there's three themes: a) cognitive science and language, 2) computer science and math, 3) personal stuff with some code thrown in.
+I also have a list of future blog posts planned out.
+As things might change, there are three themes that unite my blog.
+Those themes are a) cognitive science and language, 2) computer science and math, and 3) personal stuff with some code thrown in.

-I will return to this blog post and cross things out as I complete the list.
-The goal is to finish by the new year.
+Thanks for reading.

+Dan